dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 where a simpler estimate might be adequate.

-To tailor the latency buckets according to your specific needs, modify the `spec.metrics.latencyDistributionBuckets` field within the Dapr Configuration resource that pertains to your application(s).
+To tailor the latency buckets according to your specific needs, modify the `spec.metrics.latencyDistributionBuckets` field within the Dapr configuration resource for your application(s).

 The following example shows how to set custom latency buckets: